gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ### !end-callout

 **Self-Balancing Trees** There are a lot of algorithms for [keeping a tree balanced](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).
-The act of keeping a tree balanced is also O(log n), and so rebalancing a tree after an insertion or deletion doesn't significantly impact the runtime of a binary search tree.
+The act of keeping a tree balanced is also O(log n) so rebalancing a tree after an insertion or deletion doesn't significantly impact the runtime of a binary search tree.
 These structures are wonderful things to learn, but beyond the scope of this class.
 You **can** however rest assured that any library tree classes that you use will keep the tree balanced in such a manner.

+## Recursion & Space Complexity

+The recursive solutions to search, insertion, and deletion all have a space complexity of O(log n) for a balanced tree while the iterative implementations all have a space complexity of O(1).

+This is because with the recursive solutions, each recursive call of the methods adds a frame to the system's [call stack](../02-linked-lists//04-linked-lists-supplemental-concepts.md).
+With each of these operations, we make a recursive call each time we choose to traverse a new subtree which we do O(log n) times.

+In contrast, the iterative solutions make only a single call to the method regardless of the size of the tree.
+We don't create any additional data structures that vary with the size of the tree in any of the operations, thus time complexity is constant or O(1).

 ## Summary

-In this lesson we looked at the advantages a Binary Search Tree provides over a sorted array or LinkedList.
-Binary Search trees provide an O(log n) time to add, remove and find elements because searching a tree performs a binary search.
-This performance however depends on the tree being **balanced**.
+In this lesson we looked at some of the advantages a binary search tree provides over a sorted array or linked list.
+Binary search trees provide an O(log n) time to add, remove and find elements because searching a tree performs a binary search.
+This performance, however, depends on the tree being **balanced**.
 A balanced tree has subtrees of height within 1 of each other.

 In short we want to use a Binary Search Tree When: